aldipermanaetikaputra/linecounter2/README.md

 # linecounter2

-⚡ Fastest and memory-efficient async file line counter with customizable buffer size and separator on Node.js.
+⚡ Fastest and memory-efficient async file line counter with customizable buffer size and separator.

 Allow you to count the lines of a huge file by reading chunk by chunk without buffering the whole file in memory.
 Has the ability to customize a line separator (multiple characters allowed), and skip blank lines.